 - Chevening School Nursery has an important role to play in supporting the mental health and wellbeing of our children.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for children, staff should: - All staff attend termly wellbeing and involvement screening meetings to identify any individual children who raise concerns. - Age/ability appropriate education will be provided to children to help promote positive health, wellbeing, and resilience.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Staff are aware that children's experiences, for example where children have suffered abuse and neglect, or other potentially traumatic Adverse Childhood Experiences (ACEs), can impact on their mental health, behaviour, and education. - Staff are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
+Age/ability appropriate education will be provided to children to help promote positive health, wellbeing, and resilience. - If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by speaking to the DSL or a deputy.

-5.3 Children who are absent from education
+5.3 Children who are frequently absent